AntonScherba/hacker-news-clone-angular/README.md

 ## Features

 - View news list.
-- View comments for a news.
+- View comments on the news.